top of page

 1957-1963

-SAMUEL NATHANIEL HANCOCK (Nov 9, 1883 - Aug 18, 1963) was born in Columbia, Adair County, Kentucky, to John and Charlotte Wheat Hancock.
+SAMUEL NATHANIEL HANCOCK was born November 9, 1883, in Columbia, Adair County, Kentucky, to John and Charlotte Wheat Hancock.
 He migrated with his family to Indianapolis, Indiana, at the age of five where they settled in Norwood on the city’s south side.
 As a young man, Hancock joined Penick Chapel AME Church.
-His search for a deeper knowledge of Christ led him to Apostolic Faith Assembly (Now Christ Temple Apostolic Faith Assembly) under the leadership of Bishop Garfield T. Haywood where he was baptized and filled with the Holy Ghost.
+His search for a deeper knowledge of Christ led him to Apostolic Faith Assembly (Now Christ Temple Apostolic Faith Assembly) under the leadership of Garfield T. Haywood where he was baptized and filled with the Holy Ghost in 1914.
+In 1915, during the early years of the Oneness movement, he was one of 465 members of Christ Temple, including Haywood, to submit to rebaptism in the name of Jesus.

 In 1957, Hancock founded the Pentecostal Churches of the Apostolic Faith Association, where he served as its presiding bishop until his death at the age of 79 on August 18, 1963.
 He left behind thousands of people drawn to Christ through his works and ministry, a thriving organization with hundreds of churches, and a spiritual and humanitarian mark on the city of Detroit and the world.